LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_Ginkgo.rst

   It is assumed that users of this module are aware of how to use Ginkgo.
-This module does not try to encapsulate Ginkgo linear solvers, rather it provides a lightweight iteroperability layer between Ginkgo ans SUNDIALS.
+This module does not try to encapsulate Ginkgo linear solvers, rather it provides a lightweight iteroperability layer between Ginkgo and SUNDIALS.

 .. _SUNLinSol.Ginkgo.Usage:

 Using SUNLINEARSOLVER_GINKGO
 ----------------------------

-To use the SUNLINEARSOLVER_GINKGO module, we begin by creating Ginkgo stopping criteria.
-Importantly, the :cpp:type:`sundials::ginkgo::DefaultStop` class provided by SUNDIALS implements a stopping critierion that matches the normal SUNDIALS stopping critierion.
+After choosing a compatible ``N_Vector`` and creating a Ginkgo-enabled ``SUNMatrix`` (see :numref:`SUNMatrix.Ginkgo`) to use the SUNLINEARSOLVER_GINKGO module, we first create a Ginkgo stopping criteria object.
+Importantly, the :cpp:type:`sundials::ginkgo::DefaultStop` class provided by SUNDIALS implements a stopping critierion that matches the default SUNDIALS stopping critierion.
+Namely, it checks if the max iterations (5 by default) were reached or if the absolute residual norm was below a speicified tolerance.
 The critierion can be created like so:

 .. code-block:: cpp